green-coding-solutions/cloud-energy/README.md

 Informations like the vHost-Ratio you can sometimes see in `/proc/stat`, but this info is usually given in the machine selector of your cloud provider.

+If you cannot find out specific parameters the best thing is: Write an email to your cloud provider and ask :)

 ### Model Details

 - Model uses SPECPower raw data